Police clash with anti-govt protesters in central Tunis

 The party, which leads the government in coalition with two secular groups, has tried to steer a middle course but the clashes are likely to cause a political backlash.

-Protesters, opposition groups and the journalists' union accused Ennahda of sending in masked thugs, who could be seen chasing protesters, to back police.
-An Ennahda official, speaking to the state news agency, denied those claims and said its supporters peacefully marked the day in another location.
+Protesters and opposition groups accused Ennahda of sending in masked thugs in plain clothes, who could be seen chasing protesters, to back police.
+An Ennahda official, speaking to the official TAP news agency, denied those claims and said its supporters were peacefully marking the day in another location.

 The youth arm of the secular opposition party Ettajdid issued a statement on Facebook condemning the crackdown.